-Prof Antonia Bifulco, Dr Stephen Nunn, Dr Ruth Spence, Deborah Rodriguez and Dr Lisa Kagan of the Centre for Abuse and Trauma Studies at Middlesex University have been using a novel online approach to investigate the mental health and wellbeing of degree students.
-Here Dr Lisa Kagan gives an overview of the research and findings so far.
+Professor Antonia Bifulco, Dr Stephen Nunn, Dr Ruth Spence, Deborah Rodriguez and Dr Lisa Kagan of the Centre for Abuse and Trauma Studies at Middlesex University have been using a novel online approach called CLEAR to investigate the mental health and wellbeing of degree students.
+Here Dr Lisa Kagan gives an overview of the research and its findings so far.

 We wanted to understand more about student life events.
-Our ESCRC funded research project ‘Stress online’, led by Professor Antonia Bifulco (Head of Psychology), involved designing and testing an online platform called CLEAR (Computerised Life Events Assessment Record).
+Our ESRC-funded research project ‘Stress online’, led by Professor Antonia Bifulco, involved designing and testing an online platform called CLEAR (Computerised Life Events Assessment Record).
 CLEAR is based on and mimics a widely used interview of life events.
 The reason for going online rather than using the traditional interview is that it is more private and less time consuming but more personal and detailed than a questionnaire.

 CLEAR looks at many different life events which fall under the broad categories of lifestyle, health and relationships.
 Examples of a life event could be things that are milestones like starting university and graduating, to having your computer hacked, relationship break up, illness etc. Unlike conventional life events questionnaires which would give a generic score for a particular life event, CLEAR helps the participants to think about the surrounding context of the event.
 The participant is then asked to give a rating of how negative and how positive the event was on a scale of 1-5.
 Personalised feedback is provided upon completion about their individual life events and psychological wellbeing.